-Clients walk out of a massage session feeling better, not because circulation was altered in the tissue or because of any direct mechanical manipulation of soft tissues, but because of the symphony of nociceptive modulatory activity that emerges both from tactile input and from the meaning the client derives from environmental and social cues.
+Clients walk out of a massage session feeling better, not because circulation was altered in the tissue or because of any direct mechanical manipulation of soft tissues, but because of the symphony of nociceptive modulatory activity that emerges from the meaning the client derives from environmental and social cues.

 It also means that educating our clients about how pain works becomes part of the treatment (since it can further enhance descending inhibition), and that what and how we communicate to the client about their condition plays a much more central role than what would be expected with the common, passive, unidirectional, tissue-centric model of pain.

-Massage therapy, like kissing owies or holding hands, effectively engages descending inhibition circuitry because it offers a unique combination of safe, reassuring, tactile and psychosocial inputs that often aren’t offered in doctors’ or psychotherapists’ offices.
+Massage therapy, like kissing owies or holding hands, effectively engages descending inhibition circuitry because it offers a unique combination of safe, reassuring, tactile and psychosocial inputs that aren’t offered in doctors’ or psychotherapists’ offices.

 As massage therapists, the more we develop our skills along the entire biopsychosocial spectrum, the more effective we will be in reducing our clients’ pain.